shivam-singh-au17/ResumeBuilder/README.md

 # Deployment Link

-### If you want to see our project click this URL => https://resume-builder-puce.vercel.app/
+### If you want to see my project click this URL => https://resume-builder-puce.vercel.app/

 # Some screenshots of our project